 One important factor in the repair decision is belt size.

 Replacement means the immediate or near-term availability of a spare belt.
 Change-out time for a smaller belt is often less than for a major repair.
 Under these circumstances, replacement is recommended.

 If a spare belt is unavailable, the time element in securing one versus the estimated repair time (assuming the present belt can be repaired) must be considered.

-Belt replacement will be necessary is there are major areas of ripping and tearing.
-Another factor to consider is whether the belt is a good candidate for off the conveyor repairs.
+Belt replacement will be necessary if there are major areas of ripping and tearing.
+Another factor to consider is whether the belt is a good candidate for conveyor repairs.

 Will continuing to use the belt to provide more production reduce its repairability?

 Consideration #3: Is a temporary repair an option?

 There is a time and place for improvised or temporary belt repairs—many have proved successful in maintaining at least partial material flow until other arrangements can be made.

 On the other hand, an ill-conceived repair is just a waste of valuable time.